Equivalence checking for weak bi-Kleene algebra: Preliminaries

 \begin{defi}[Semantics] We define $\sem{-}: \terms \to 2^{\SP(\Sigma)}$ inductively, as follows.

 When $L$ is a pomset language and there exists an $e \in \terms$ such that $L = \sem{e}$, we say that $L$ is a \emph{series-rational language}, or \emph{sr-language} for short. \end{defi}

 An important property of sr-expressions is whether their semantics contains the empty pomset.
-We syntactically characterise such sr-expressions. \begin{defi} We define $\sacc$ as the smallest subset of $\terms$ that satisfies the rules
+We syntactically characterise such sr-expressions. \begin{defi} $\sacc$ is the smallest subset of $\terms$ that satisfies the following for all $e, f \in \terms$:

 \end{defi}

 To see that $\sacc$ indeed characterizes the empty pomset property, we have

 \begin{restatable}{lem}{restatesemvssacc} Let $e \in \terms$.
 Now $e \in \sacc$ if and only if $1 \in \sem{e}$. \end{restatable}